 There is one condition that all of our beloved pets will have happened in their lives.
 Their eternal spirits will finally decide it is time to leave their physical bodies and make their transition to where all of their buddies who passed before them are gathered, waiting for their arrival.

-The first and most important point I make with all my clients, is that unless their animal friend is truly in pain, that they should do their best to let them make their crossing over as peaceful and natural as possible.
+The first and most important point I make with all my clients, is that unless their animal friend is truly in pain, ( please go to my page on the difference between pain and discomfort) that they should do their best to let them make their crossing over as peaceful and natural as possible.
 If they are suffering, then they have to let their friend go mercifully with the help of their veterinarian.
 The fine line is what is suffering and a peaceful transition?

 I always tell my caregivers, “Be the dog, the cat, the horse, the pig, etc.” What I mean by this is that before you make the decision to put your friend to sleep, you give them a chance to tell you when they need help or not.
 As long as they are quiet, resting, not struggling or restless, I feel they are content in their transition and we need to keep them as stress free as possible as they make their transition.
 If they are crying, distressed, restless, unable to sleep or find a comfortable position, I feel they are asking us to assist them in their joining their family on the other side of the Rainbow Bridge.
 At this point if we are unable to make them comfortable, we owe them a humane release from their suffering.